Chicken Bone Broth

 • No turkey neck?
 Substitute with additional poultry bones.

 • No dried shiitakes?
-Try dried porcini or simply skip them—your broth will still be rich and flavorful.
+Try dried porcini, fresh mushroom stems or you can skip them altogether—your broth will still be rich and flavorful.

 • No kombu?
 It’s optional—just leave it out if you don’t have any on hand.